-On average 3,000 volunteers contribute over 40,000 hours of service in Dublin.
-This is equivalent to the work of 20 employees.
-And this doesn’t begin to measure the enormous value of what volunteers give.
-For everything you do, from the visible impact at events, to those working behind the scenes, the City of Dublin says THANK YOU!
+On average, 2,800 volunteers contribute more than 45,000 hours of service in Dublin.
+That’s equivalent to the work of 20 employees.
+And, this doesn’t begin to measure the enormous value of what volunteers give.
+For everything you do, from the visible impact at events, to those working behind the scenes, the City of Dublin says thank you.

 If you have a passion for history, nature and sharing knowledge with the community, consider becoming a Dublin Heritage Interpreter.
 Based at Ferris-Wright Park, this parkland is home to three earthworks and five burial grounds believed to be constructed by the Hopewell peoples thousands of years ago.
 Ferris-Wright is also home to a restored farmhouse said to be the first framed house in Dublin.

 Heritage Interpreters complete a robust training program comprised of online learning modules, in-person workshops and interactive information sessions.
 Training will begin winter 2022-23, and new interpreters will be ready to lead tours in the spring and summer of 2023.
 Contact email@example.com for more information.

 Help celebrate Dublin’s diversity by teaming up with volunteers and staff to create educational and creative displays highlighting the many cultural holidays celebrated in Dublin.
 The Culture Corner is on display at the Dublin Community Recreation Center as well as digitally on the City of Dublin social media sites.
 Email Shannon at firstname.lastname@example.org to get involved.